-Initiative: Increase reserves to be more resilient to economic shocks Department: Office of Management & Budget
+Initiative: Increase reserves to be more resilient to economic shocks Department: Office of Management & Budget million or 3 months.

 During 2019, the City Commission approved changes to the reserve policies for the Resort Tax Fund and the General Fund.
 Both of these changes were endorsed by the Budget Advisory Committee.